 You also have access to these lounges:

 - Avianca VIP Lounge (Concourse J)

 - VIP Lounge Miami (Concourse J)

-It’s not just the number of lounges and restaurants that make Miami a great airport to use your Priority Pass membership in, it’s also the location of the restaurants.
-Both Air Margaritaville and Corona Beach House are located landside (before security).
-That means if a loved one is seeing you off on a trip, in theory, they should be able to count as your guest even if they aren’t traveling.
+It’s not just the number of lounges and restaurants that make Miami a great airport for using your Priority Pass membership.
+It’s also the location of the restaurants.
+Both Air Margaritaville and Viena are located landside (before security).
+That means that if a someone is seeing you off on a trip, in theory they should be able to count as your guest even if they aren’t traveling.

-The terms for Air Margaritaville & Viena say “Cardholders must present a valid card and boarding pass with confirmed same-day travel before placing an order.”
-So it reads like you should be able to visit these restaurants when you arrive or depart from Miami.
-But it’s possible the restaurant could restrict arrivals even if the terms don’t.
+The terms for Air Margaritaville and Viena say, “Cardholders must present a valid card and boarding pass with confirmed same-day travel before placing an order.”
+So it reads as though you should be able to visit these restaurants when you arrive or depart from Miami, but it’s possible the restaurant could restrict arrivals even if the terms don’t seem to.

-If you’re flying out of the greater Washington, DC area, you’ll have options to use your Priority Pass membership at any of the 3 major airports.
+If you’re flying out of the greater Washington, DC area, you’ll have options to use your Priority Pass membership at any of the three major airports.
 Your membership will get you access to:

 Dulles International Airport (IAD)

 - British Airways Galleries Lounge (Concourse B)

 - Sleepbox (Concourse A)